Guadalajara: Government

 As the capital of the state, the city is the seat of the state's government.
 As a result, state politics have a heavy influence on local decision-making and vice versa.
 Historically, the mayorship of the city has been a common leaping platform for the state governorship.
 Additionally, because of the sheer size of the Guadalajara Metropolitan Area vis-à-vis the rest of the state, the city's urban agglomeration—largely dominated and coordinated by the Guadalajara city council—captures 12 of the 20 seats in the state legislature allocated by the district.

 All three branches of the state government are concentrated around the historic city center, with the Palace of Government, the seat of the state executive, immediately southeast of the cathedral.
-North, across the Plaza de la Liberación, is the State Legislature Building, and immediately east of the latter is the Supreme Tribunal of State Justice.
+North, across the Freedom Square (Plaza de la Liberación), is the State Legislature Building, and immediately east of the latter is the Supreme Tribunal of State Justice.

 Like other municipalities in Mexico, Guadalajara is governed by a municipal president, who exercises executive power for three consecutive years.
 This office is currently occupied by Enrique Alfaro (Movimiento Ciudadano).

 The legislature has the cabildo, formed by the form chosen by the candidate for mayor, made up of aldermen, who are not elected by the people by direct or indirect voting, but the return happens automatically if the mayor wins.

 The municipality is divided into five electoral districts for the purpose of election of representatives of the city in the federal legislature.
 These districts are the VIII, IX, XI, XIII, and XIV of the state of Jalisco.

 The city and the municipality of Guadalajara are essentially co extensive with over 99% of the municipality living within the city limits and nearly all of the municipality urbanized.
-Urbanization centered on the city spreads out over seven other municipalities; of Zapopan, Tlaquepaque, Tonalá, Tlajomulco de Zuñiga, El Salto, Ixtlahuacán de los Membrillos, and Juanacatlán.
+Urbanization centered on the city spreads out over seven other municipalities; of Zapopan, Tlaquepaque, Tonalá, Tlajomulco, El Salto, Ixtlahuacán de los Membrillos, and Juanacatlán.

-These areas form the "Guadalajara Metropolitan Area" (Zona Metropolitana de Guadalajara in Spanish), which is the most populous in the state of Jalisco and the second most populous in the country after the Mexico City Metropolitan area.
+These areas form the "Guadalajara Metropolitan Area" (Zona Metropolitana de Guadalajara in Spanish), which is the most populous in the state of Jalisco and the third most populous in the country after the Mexico City Metropolitan area.
 This metropolitan area had a population of 4,298,715 in 2008.

 Municipal presidents of Guadalajara

 Education

 Guadalajara is an important hub for higher education in both Mexico and Latin America, as the home to numerous nationally and internationally ranked universities and research centers.

 The most important is the University of Guadalajara, which was established on October 12, 1791, by royal decree.
 The entity underwent a number of reorganizations since then, but the modern university as it exists today was established in 1925, when the governor of Jalisco convened professors, students and others to re-establish the university.
-These precepts were organized into a law called the "Ley Organica."
+These precepts were organized into a law called the Organic Law (Ley Orgánica).
 It was ranked fifth among the best Mexican universities in 2012.